polkadot-js/api/substrate/extrinsics.md

   1. `min { support.total }` for each support of a winner.
 This value should be maximized.
 2. `sum { support.total }` for each support of a winner.
 This value should be minimized.
 3. `sum { support.total^2 }` for each support of a winner.
 This value should be    minimized (to ensure less variance)

-  \# \<weight>

-   The transaction is assumed to be the longest path, a better solution.

-    - Initial solution is almost the same.

-    - Worse solution is retraced in pre-dispatch-checks which sets its own weight.

-  \# \</weight>

 ### submitElectionSolutionUnsigned(winners: `Vec<ValidatorIndex>`, compact: `CompactAssignments`, score: `ElectionScore`, era: `EraIndex`, size: `ElectionSize`)
 - **interface**: `api.tx.staking.submitElectionSolutionUnsigned`